Maharashtra: Uddhav dares BJP to finish him, says he has blessings of Bal Thackeray, people | Politics

 Thackeray also asserted that his country is his family, underlining that ''this is Hindutva''.

-Thackeray said he did agree with rebel Nationalist Congress Party (NCP) leader and Maharashtra deputy CM Ajit Pawar that NCP supremo Sharad Pawar should retire due to his age.
+Thackeray said he disagreed rpt disagreed with rebel Nationalist Congress Party (NCP) leader and Maharashtra deputy CM Ajit Pawar that NCP supremo Sharad Pawar should retire due to his age.

 The Shiv Sena (UBT) chief asserted that such statements went against the tradition of Maharashtra.